 In 2017, more than 220,000 lung cancer cases were diagnosed in the U.S. and four percent were due to Asbestos exposure.
 However, many studies show the cause-effect relationship of asbestos with lung cancer.
 In 1986, the Occupational Safety and Health Administration (OSHA) declared lung cancer to be at the greatest risk for people in the United States who work in areas that are exposed to asbestos.

 Exposures to asbestos is not limited to construction-related trades, they can occur in various occupations and even at home.
-Workers who are most likely to be exposed are the following:
+Industries and workers likely to face asbestos exposure include:

 Union workers have been fighting for protection against exposures to asbestos for a long time.
 They have called for bans and strikes just to improve the safety measures at job-sites.
-For many years, and even today, union workers are themselves the victims of asbestos-related diseases.
-More recently, The United Steelworkers Union recently lobbied Congress to amend federal laws to better protect union workers from exposures to asbestos and the consequences of those exposures.
+For many years, and even today, union workers fall victim to asbestos-related diseases.
+More recently, The United Steelworkers Union recently lobbied Congress to amend federal laws to better protect union workers from asbestos exposure and the consequences of those exposures.

 Unfortunately, the harm caused by the aforementioned dangerous and deadly asbestos-diseases are incurable regardless of advocacy or union affiliation.
 The likely-hood of asbestos exposures are high in older facilities where the environment is not safe due to the abundance of asbestos and/or asbestos-containing materials used therein.
 Non-union workers, like Union Workers, require safer working conditions, better training, proper safety equipment, improved medical care, and employer accountability in order to reduce further harm from exposure to asbestos.